dda-derek-wendell/Documentation/_entries/1350_setleadsource.md

 sectionid: setleadsource
 parent-id: documentation
 number: 1350
-title: Set up Lead Source with Process Builder (Optional)
+title: Add Dodge Link as Account or Lead Source with Process Builder (Optional)
 ---
 >This configuration is **optional** and is availability on 1.3 and higher versions in Salesforce.
 {:.warning}

->Assigning a custom lead/account source value to records created by the Salesforce package is a recommended best practice.
-A few of the benefits are:
+>Adding Dodge Link as the source for each account, contact and lead created by the Salesforce package could be helpful so it is a recommended best practice.
+It will help with identifying records added by Dodge Prospecting and creating views on Accounts, Contacts and Leads

-●  Administrators are able to identify records added by the prospecting feature
-●  Filtered views can be created for Accounts, Contacts, Leads

->Before beginning, you will need to:

-●  Obtain system administrator access to the Salesforce org
-●  Decide on a custom source picklist value.
-It is recommended to use the package name.
-This will be referred to as **picklist value** in the Process Builder instructions.
-●  Identify the Salesforce package's namespace.
-(Setup > Installed Packages > value in the table under "Namespace Prefix").
-This will be referred to as **PackageNamespace** in the Process Builder instructions.
+>There are 3 required steps if your version is 1.2, otherwise  there are only 2 steps.

+●  For those on version 1.2 you must upgrade to 1.3 or the latest version.
+Contact Dodge Customer Care to get the upgrade Link.
+Follow the provided instructions to install and configure the instructions.
+●  1.41 will add a new picklist value
+●  1.42 Create workflow in Process Builder
-●  Identify the Salesforce package's names for the custom account, contact, and lead objects (Setup > Objects > list of objects for the installed package).
+●  You will need Identify the Salesforce package's names for the custom account, contact, and lead objects (Setup > Objects > list of objects for the installed package).
 These will be referred to as **Custom_Account, Custom_Contact,** and **Custom_Contact_Lead** objects in the Process Builder instructions.

->Description:

-The package's custom objects will each have a field for __Source__.
-When the record is created using Prospecting, the value of Source will be __Y__.
-For records that previously existed or were created by any other process, the Source value will be blank.
-Using the criteria __Source = Y__, we can determine that the source of the record is the Salesforce package.